jerbenasfre/DeeJay-music-bot/README.md

 Commands for bot prefaced with "dj."

-- dj.help \- see commands list in discord.
+- clear \- Clears the current playlist.

+- delete \- Deletes the playlist form database if it exists.
+Type dj.delete "playlist_name" to use.

+- delete_song \- Deletes a song from a playlist.
+Type dj.delete_song "playlist name" "song name" to use command.
+Note: "song name" must be the same name that is saved into the playlist.

+- edit_playlist \- Edits a playlist name.
+Type dj.edit "old name" "new name" to use command.

-- dj.join \- joins the vc of requested user.
+- join \- Joins the voice channel of the requested user.

-- dj.leave \- leaves current vc.
-Note, leaving clears the playlist.
-- dj.play youtube_url  \- plays video in voice chat.
-Queues if a song is currently playing.
-- dj.pause \- pauses the current song.
+- leave \- Leaves current voice channel.
+Note: Current playlist will be lost.

+- load \- Retrieves playlist from database if it exists.
+Type dj.load "playlist name" to use.

-- dj.resume \- resumes the current song.
+- move \- Moves selected song to the top of the playlist.
+Type dj.move number to move a song.

-- dj.show \- shows current song and queued songs.
-- dj.volume int \- changes the volume of the bot.
+- pause \- Pauses the bot.

-- dj.repeat \[single|queue/all|off\] \- Repeats current song or queue or turns repeat off.
+- play \- Searches for video on youtube or plays given url.
+Type dj.play "url" or "song title" to use.
+Song title + artist for more accurate results.

-- dj.skip int \- skips current song or the nth song.
+- remove \- Removes selected song from the playlist.
+Type dj.remove number to remove a song.

+-- repeat \- Type dj.repeat single, all or off to change repeat mode.

+- resume \- Unpauses the bot.

+- save \- Binds and saves current playlist to requested user.
+Type dj.save "playlist name" to save playlist.
+See dj.load command to load a saved playlist.

+- show \- Displays current playlist.

+- show_playlist \- Lists the songs of a playlist or lists all playlists a user has.
+Type dj.show_playlist "playlist name" to show songs or leave "playlist name" blank to show all playlists

-- dj.move int \- moves the nth song to the top of the playlist.
+- shuffle \- Shuffles the playlist.

-- dj.remove int \- removes the nth song.
+- skip \- Skips the current song.

-- dj.clear \- clears all songs from guild playlist.
-- dj.shuffle \- shuffles the playlist
+- volume \- Changes the volume of the bot.

 Owner only commands:
 - dj.sleep \- disconnects the bot from discord.
 MUST WAIT FOR AT LEAST 10 secs AFTER LEAVING VCS.